-El Sol Academy runs a robust Extended Day Program, aimed at providing El Sol students with a safe place after school in order to develop a variety of skills and knowledge.
-Its objective is to strengthen students’ academic and social skills by providing content focused lessons as well as enrichment classes.
-Our academic areas of focus include Math, English, and Spanish and our enrichment classes include science, arts, dance, chess, and a variety of sports.
+El Sol Academy runs a robust Extended Day Program, aimed at providing El Sol students with a safe place after school where they can develop a variety of skills and knowledge.
+Our objective is to strengthen students’ academic and social skills by providing content focused lessons as well as enrichment classes.
+Academic areas of focus include Math, English, and Spanish and our enrichment classes include science, arts, dance, chess, and a variety of sports.

 Group – A: Students who want to participate in extracurricular activities, but do not need academic intervention, have the opportunity to join more than one enrichment class.
 These students must participate in the extended day program every day.
 This program is funded by ASES Grant, El Sol and the parents.

 Group – B: Students who are recommended by their teachers and need help in the areas of language arts and mathematics can enroll in the Extended Day Program to participate in the intervention classes which provide additional academic support to students.
 These students participate in the program every day.
 Other enrichment activities, such as basketball, chess, dance, etc. will be provided for these students as a required class.
 These students have the highest priority at the time of enrollment and the program is funded by El Sol.

 Group – C: Students who only want to attend the program to take enrichment classes can enroll in the Extended Day program.
 These students can participate in the program on certain days or just for certain hours.
 They do not need to attend the program every day.
 They only attend the program on those days that they signed up for.
 This group of students has the lowest priority at the time of enrollment.
 This program is funded by El Sol and by the parents and it costs $10.00 per day for the days agreed upon.